 The exposed surfaces of bolts, nuts and washers need to be protected to at least the same level as the primary members of steelwork.
 Hence, the full coating system should be applied after assembly of the bolted joint.
 However, bolts, nuts and washers need some short-term corrosion protection during the construction period until the full coating system is applied.
 This normally takes the form of a metallic coating applied during manufacture of the components.
 The recommended approach is to specify hot-dip galvanized bolts, nuts and washers, as this provides the highest level of corrosion protection with a considerably thicker coating than either sherardizing or electroplating.

 The number of edges and potential crevices at bolted joints make them particularly vulnerable to corrosion.
-Hence, the Highways England Specification for Highway Works (SHW) requires stripe coats to be applied to all exposed surfaces of bolts, nuts and washers.
+Hence, the National Highways' Specification for Highway Works (SHW) requires stripe coats to be applied to all exposed surfaces of bolts, nuts and washers.

 For further information on the protective treatment of bolts, refer to Steel Bridge Group Guidance Note GN 8.02.

 - BS EN ISO 14713-1: 2017, Zinc coatings.
 Guidelines and recommendations for the protection against corrosion of iron and steel in structures.
 General principles of design and corrosion resistance.
 BSI

 - BS EN 10025-1: 2004, Hot rolled products of structural steels, General technical delivery conditions.
 BSI

 - BS EN ISO 1461: 2009, Hot dip galvanized coatings on fabricated iron and steel articles.
 Specifications and test methods.
 BSI

 - BS EN ISO 2063-2: 2017, Thermal spraying.
 Zinc, aluminium and their alloys.
 Execution of corrosion protection systems.
 BSI

 - Manual of Contract Documents for Highway Works: Volume 1 - Specification for Highway Works, Series 1900 Protection of steelwork against corrosion, August 2014, The Stationery Office